freebsd/freebsd-src/docs/index.rst

 :doc:`XRay`
   High-level documentation of how to use XRay in LLVM.

+:doc:`XRayExample`
+  An example of how to debug an application with XRay.

 :doc:`The Microsoft PDB File Format <PDB/index>`
   A detailed description of the Microsoft PDB (Program Database) file format.